vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 than that.
 A friend of mine bought a 100,000 mile used Tesla Model 3 several years ago, and has had absolutely no issues with it.

-As an example, here's some listings for used Hyundai ioniq 5 EVs, with many under $23,000 with only 24,000 miles on them!
+As an example, here's some listings for used Hyundai Ioniq 5 EVs, with many under $23,000 with only 24,000 miles on them!
 And if you just want more of a city car, the deals get even better with used Chevy Bolts, with older models under $16,000!
 These charge more slowly, but still have pretty good (250mi) range.